“This case is the birth of law as applied to our digital future. Watch it as a spectator at your peril.”

-Silk Road was an online marketplace designed to protect user privacy.
+Silk Road was an online marketplace with an emphasis on user privacy.
 Using the cryptocurrency Bitcoin on the Tor browser, people anonymously exchanged a variety of goods, both legal and illegal, including drugs (most commonly small amounts of cannabis).
-Prohibited was anything involuntary that created victims or used force, such as child porn, stolen goods or violent services.
+Prohibited was anything involuntary that created victims or used force.

 The Silk Road Case

 - Fourth Amendment privacy violations, warrantless seizures of internet traffic

 - Unprosecuted, unproven allegations of murder-for-hire used against Ross

-- Two corrupt federal investigators, now in prison, hidden from the jury
+- Two corrupt federal investigators (now in prison) and more hidden from the jury

 - Defense cross-examination repeatedly blocked